Skip to Main Content

 • Diamondbacks' Jordan Lawlar: Makes first rehab appearance

-Lawlar (wrist) started in center field and went 1-for-1 with a double, a walk and was hit by a pitch for the ACL D-backs in the Arizona Complex League on Saturday, Nick Piecoro of the Arizona Republic reports.
+Lawlar (wrist) started in center field and went 1-for-1 with a double, a walk and a hit by pitch for the Diamondbacks' Arizona Complex League affiliate Saturday, Nick Piecoro of the Arizona Republic reports.

 Lawlar also had an outfield assist while playing all seven innings.
-Arizona manager Torey Lovullo said Saturday that Lawlar will play at least one more game in the ACL.
+Arizona manager Torey Lovullo said Saturday that Lawlar will play at least one more game in the ACL before shifting to a higher level to continue his rehab assignment.

 ...
 See More ...
 See Less